 With the added length, you can practice putts from nearly 10 feet out, thus adding an extra layer of productivity to your practice sessions.

-The Asgens 9.8-Foot provides a baffle plate that blocks more than 90% of putts hit too hard.
-Like the MESIXI green, it has a ball return system that works very well.
+The Abco Tech 9.9-Foot provides a baffle plate that blocks more than 90% of putts hit too hard.
+The ball return system works very well.

-The Asgens 9.8-Foot can be set up and ready to go in five minutes.
+The Abco Tech 9.9-Foot can be set up and ready to go in five minutes.
+The extra features enhance convenience and make putting sessions more dynamic.

 Two positives stand out to us: the ball return is adjustable, and the darker track has a line marker running its length that serves as a very effective visual alignment aid.